 Most wool rugs and man-made rugs can be cleaned using the 'Deep Clean Wet Extraction' method.
 However, natural fibres such as silk, sisal, coir including some wool rugs require specialist Dry Cleaning.

 Rugs are usually made up of very intricate and highly colourful designs.
 Each individual colour has to be tested for Dye-Bleed prior to cleaning.
 Sometimes only one colour out of several colours may bleed, this is why it is so important to carry out and follow the correct cleaning procedures.

 As with carpets, rugs have several backings that can be applied during manufacture.
 Some can be man-made, others cellulose, such as jute.
 These are natural fibres and require great care and thus specialist knowledge to obtain the best and correct results for cleaning.

-We love looking after our customers... so get in touch now and let us look after you and your cleaning requirements with over 15 years experience and expert advice, free inspection and a free quotation that is valid up to 3 months.
+I love looking after my customers... so get in touch now and let me look after you and your cleaning requirements with over 15 years experience and expert advice, free inspection and a free quotation that is valid up to 3 months.